sachink777/Ineuron_Assignments/README.md

 Assignment_2  ---

-What are the two values of the Boolean data type?
+1)What are the two values of the Boolean data type?
 How do you write them?

-What are the three different types of Boolean operators?
+2)What are the three different types of Boolean operators?

-Make a list of each Boolean operator's truth tables (i.e. every possible combination of Boolean values for the operator and what it evaluate ).
+3)Make a list of each Boolean operator's truth tables (i.e. every possible combination of Boolean values for the operator and what it evaluate ).

-What are the values of the following expressions?
+4)What are the values of the following expressions?
 (5 > 4) and (3 == 5) not (5 > 4) (5 > 4) or (3 == 5) not ((5 > 4) or (3 == 5)) (True and True) and (True == False) (not False) or (not True)

-What are the six comparison operators?
+5)What are the six comparison operators?

-How do you tell the difference between the equal to and assignment operators?Describe a condition and when you would use one.
+6)How do you tell the difference between the equal to and assignment operators?Describe a condition and when you would use one.

-Identify the three blocks in this code: spam = 0 if spam == 10: print('eggs') if spam > 5: print('bacon') else: print('ham') print('spam') print('spam')
+7)Identify the three blocks in this code: spam = 0 if spam == 10: print('eggs') if spam > 5: print('bacon') else: print('ham') print('spam') print('spam')

-Write code that prints Hello if 1 is stored in spam, prints Howdy if 2 is stored in spam, and prints Greetings! if anything else is stored in spam.
+8)Write code that prints Hello if 1 is stored in spam, prints Howdy if 2 is stored in spam, and prints Greetings! if anything else is stored in spam.

-If your programme is stuck in an endless loop, what keys you’ll press?
+9)If your programme is stuck in an endless loop, what keys you’ll press?

-How can you tell the difference between break and continue?
+10)How can you tell the difference between break and continue?

-In a for loop, what is the difference between range(10), range(0, 10), and range(0, 10, 1)?
+11)In a for loop, what is the difference between range(10), range(0, 10), and range(0, 10, 1)?

-Write a short program that prints the numbers 1 to 10 using a for loop.
+12)Write a short program that prints the numbers 1 to 10 using a for loop.
 Then write an equivalent program that prints the numbers 1 to 10 using a while loop.

-If you had a function named bacon() inside a module named spam, how would you call it after importing spam?
+13)If you had a function named bacon() inside a module named spam, how would you call it after importing spam?